Models of fairness in federated learning: Introduction

-For example, consider a case with two hospitals $A$ and $B$, where $A$ with fewer relevant data points than $B$.
+For example, consider a case with two hospitals $A$ and $B$, where $A$ has fewer relevant data points than $B$.
 It might be the case that $A$ has less data because it is a smaller hospital with fewer resources.
-In this case, a reasonable fairness goal might be for the federating solution to rectify this inequity, producing errors for $A$ and $B$ that are approximately equal.
+In this case, a reasonable fairness goal might be for the model sharing solution to rectify this inequity, producing errors for $A$ and $B$ that are approximately equal.
 The goal of having error rates that are the same or similar is reflected in \emph{egalitarian fairness}.
 However, a different scenario might call for a different fairness goal.
 Consider the case where hospitals $A$ and $B$ have similar access to resources, but hospital $A$ has less data because it has devoted less effort to collecting data.
 In this case, a reasonable fairness objective might be to reward player $B$ for its higher contributions.
 One specific approach might be to have each agent's error rate be inversely proportional to the amount of data it contributes: this motivates \emph{proportional fairness}.
 While egalitarian and proportional fairness can't be simultaneously achieved, each definition reflects goals that could be reasonable for different situations.
-In the federated learning literature, multiple papers separately discuss notions related to egalitarian and proportional fairness, such as \cite{mohri2019agnostic,li2019fair, Lyu2020CollaborativeFI, Zhang2020HierarchicallyFF}.
+Multiple papers separately discuss notions related to egalitarian or proportional fairness, in data cooperatives \cite{8761948} or in federated learning \cite{mohri2019agnostic,li2019fair, Lyu2020CollaboratfiveFI, Zhang2020HierarchicallyFF, li2021ditto, fan2022improving}.